-52% of the children represented by the sample were reportedly not attending school, mainly due to the fact that they have recently arrived or they were in transit, but also due to lack of documentation to enroll, limited space in public schools and lack of financial resources to cover the fees.
+52% of the children represented in the sample were not in school at the time of the interview.
+Contributing factors include the fact that they'd only recently arrived in their host country or were still in transit, that they were missing documents necessary to enroll, the lack of space in public schools or an inability to pay school fees.
 Strengthening national systems to respond to the education needs of these children is encouraged, including on certification.
-Support on alternative education models for children on the move by the humanitarian actors, as piloted for instance in the North and Central America, is also recommended.
+Support for alternative education models for children on the move, such as those piloted by humanitarian organizations in North and Central America, for instance, is also recommended.